Solar power in Africa

-Africa is often considered and referred as the "Sun continent" or the continent where the Sun's influence is the greatest.
+Africa is often referred to as the "Sun continent", as it is the continent where the Sun's influence is the greatest.
+According to the "World Sunshine Map", Africa receives many more hours of bright sunshine during the course of the year than any other continent of the Earth and many of the sunniest countries on the planet are in Africa.

-According to the "World Sunshine Map", Africa receives many more hours of bright sunshine during the course of the year than any other continent of the Earth: and many of the sunniest countries on the planet are in Africa.
+Despite its immense solar power potential, before 2024, Africa was largely behind other continents when it comes to building up grid and off-grid solar capacity, in part due to a lack of investment.

-Despite its immense solar power potential, Africa continues to lag behind other continents when it comes to building up grid and off-grid solar capacity, in part due to a lack of investment.
+However, more recently the decline in the price of solar units from China has led to a significant increase in imports of solar panels.
+A study by Ember found that solar panel imports to Africa surged by more than 60% between June 2024 and June 2025.
+During that year more than 25 countries imported more than 100 MW of solar panels.
+Following the 2026 Strait of Hormuz crisis, Reuters reported a further 15 countries reported record solar imports of more than $400 million in the first quarter, compared with $650 million for all of 2025.